ahwankumar/phace/README.md

 phace
 =====

-A smart cropping tool using face recognition based on OpenCV
+A smart cropping tool using face recognition based on OpenCV.